The ten-second countdown had begun.

 Being out in the forest helped to clear my head, freeing me from unnecessary distractions.
 The trees provided me with the perfect hiding place, where no one could bother me.
-Weres could only link members of their own pack but they could only do it whilst in wolf form.
+Weres could only link members of their own pack, but they could only do it whilst in wolf form.
 The pack soldiers that patrolled the forest knew to maintain their distance.
 I could feel them close by but none reached out to me via the pack link.
-That was fine by me.
+That was fine with me.
 I didn't much care for the company tonight anyway.

-The pattering sound of raindrops on the canopy of trees overhead, calmed me down.
+The pattering sound of raindrops on the canopy of trees overhead calmed me down.
 Like nature's own therapy.
 I felt the tension begin to ebb away, giving me the opportunity to relax and to think things over.

-I slumped down on the ground, contemplating whether or not I was going to stay out here all night or go home and face the music.
+I slumped down on the ground, contemplating whether I was going to stay out here all night or go home and face the music.
 I had way too much pride to face going back home so soon.